+Common forms of HAB are known variously as green tide (e.g., Ulva or Enteromorpha blooms), gold tide (floating Sargassum), and red tide (generally, blooms of dinoflagellate algae, but species can vary).
+In 2007, the first large scale bloom of Ulva broke out along the Qingdao coast.
+From then on, green tide affected this area annually.
 The causes of harmful algal blooms are complex, but necessary preconditions include nutrient enrichment and change in N/P/Si ratios.
 Recent reports alarmed massive seaweed farming of Poryphyra yezoensis for green tide occurrence, in the case of the Yellow Sea, relatively low silica concentrations that favour harmful algae over diatoms.
 Adverse effects include the nuisance presence of the algae, local oxygen depletion, and the release of toxins that can be fatal to wildlife and humans.
-Common forms of HAB are known variously as green tide (e.g., Ulva or Enteromorpha blooms), golden tide (blooms of the brown macro-algae, Sargassum), and red tide (generally, blooms of dinoflagellate algae, but species can vary).